 If you’re looking for an MFA photography program, studying in NYC at SVA is the right choice.

-- Understanding the need to create new technologies, new histories, new criticism and professional practices for success in a changing world
+- Creating and understanding new technologies, criticism, and professional practices for success in a changing world

 Charles H. Traub, Chair

 September 2nd, 5:21pm

 May 11th, 11:06am